elastic/integrations/packages/websphere_application_server/docs/README.md

 # WebSphere Application Server

-This integration is used to collect [WebSphere Application Server](https://www.ibm.com/cloud/websphere-application-server) metrics and logs as follows:
+This elastic integration is used to collect [WebSphere Application Server](https://www.ibm.com/cloud/websphere-application-server) metrics and logs as follows:

-   - JDBC metrics
    - ThreadPool metrics
-   - Servlet metrics
-   - Session Manager metrics
-   - JVM metrics
-   - HPEL logs.

 This integration uses Prometheus to collect above metrics.